ULCompSoc/constitution/constitution.md

 #### 6.3.1

-If any member intends to make a foreign trip on Society business, they [must]{.ul} inform the Clubs and Societies Development Officer (CSDO).
+If any member intends to make a foreign trip on Society business, they must inform the Clubs and Societies Office.

 #### 6.3.2

-An itinerary must be furnished to \[the parties in 6.3.1\] in advance of all trips outside of the island of Ireland.
+An itinerary must be furnished to [the parties in 6.3.1] in advance of all trips outside of the island of Ireland.
 The itinerary must include:

-1. Flight/Ferry information, and accommodation phone numbers and a dailyschedule of the planned activities.
+1. Flight/Ferry information, and accommodation phone numbers and a daily schedule of the planned activities.

 2. The contact details of the event coordinators while abroad and the person/people designated to be responsible for First Aid (where possible).

-3. In Case of Emergency (ICE) contact details must be provided by every participant to the event coordinators, and provided to the CSDO at least a week in advance of the planned trip.
+3. In Case of Emergency (ICE) contact details must be provided by every participant to the event coordinators, and provided to the C&S Office at least a week in advance of the planned trip.

+4. Any other information requested by the C&S office.

 #### 6.3.3

-The member [must]{.ul} take the Clubs and Societies Travel Insurance Policy Number on any trip, which is available from the CSDO or ULSU Secretary General in advance of the trip.
+The member must take the Clubs and Societies Travel Insurance Policy Number on any trip, which is available from the C&S Office in advance of the trip.

 #### 6.3.4

-In accordance with the Health & Safety Statement, the contact details for the Clubs and Societies Development Officer, General Manager and the ULSU President must be provided to the event coordinators.
+In accordance with the Health & Safety Statement, the contact details for the Clubs and Societies Office must be provided to the event coordinators.

 7 Disciplinary Action
 =====================